-4 Flux quantized in 2-Cohomotopy
+3 Flux quantized in 2-Cohomotopy

-We now specify the classifying space $\mathcal{A}$ (22) to the 2-sphere, $\mathcal{A} \equiv S^2$ (so that flux is classified by the non-abelian cohomology theory called 2-Cohomotopy, cf. [192][101, §VII][59, Ex.
-2.7]) and work out the resulting covariant topological quantum observables on and quantum states of (according to §2) 2-cohomotopically quantized flux through various surfaces $\Sigma^2$ , using the results of §3.
+We now specify the classifying space \mathcal{A} (22) to the 2-sphere, $\mathcal{A} \equiv S^2$ (so that flux is classified by the non-abelian cohomology theory called 2-Cohomotopy 14 and work out (according to §2) the resulting covariant topological quantum observables on and quantum states of 2-cohomotopically quantized flux through various surfaces Σ^2 , using the results of §2.2.

-Remarkably, in the case of $\Sigma^2 \equiv S^2$ , $T^2$ the sphere or the torus, we find reproduced (in §4.1 and §4.4, respectively) the situation traditionally argued via quantized U(1)-Chern-Simons theory over these surfaces, including fine-print such as regularization of Wilson-loop observables by framings, modular equivariance and refinement to "spin" Chern-Simons theory.
+Remarkably, in the case of $\Sigma^2 \equiv S^2$ the sphere or $\Sigma^2 \equiv T^2$ the torus, we find reproduced (in §3.1 and §3.4, respectively) the situation traditionally argued via quantized U(1)-Chern-Simons theory over these surfaces, including fine-print such as regularization of Wilson-loop observables by framings, modular equivariance and refinement to "spin" Chern-Simons theory.

-Then, by instead choosing punctured surfaces, we similarly work out the 2-Cohomotopically quantized flux through the punctured sphere (§4.5) and the punctured annulus (§4.8).
+Then, by instead choosing punctured surfaces, we similarly work out the 2-Cohomotopically quantized flux through the punctured sphere (§3.5) and the punctured annulus (§3.8).